SpencerTinnin/e621dl/README.md

 ; tags =  cat -dog cute

 ; Example:
+; This condition means this:
+; no post with tag "sad" will be downloaded.
+; If there is no "sad" tag than if
+; there are both tags "cute" and "happy"
-; [Conditional Cat]
+; and/or
+; there are both tags "smile" and "closed_eyes"
+; then post will be downloaded.
+; So, condition is
+; no "sad" tag and ( ("cute" tag and "happy tag") and/or ("smile" tag and "closed_eyes" tag)) ; [Conditional Cat]
 ; tags = cat
 ; condition = -sad & ( (cute & happy) | (smile & closed_eyes) )